kauefraga/anime-archive/README.md

 ### Features

-- A fancy UI that is easy to use.
-- Everything looks better with some colors, and i am addicted to it.
-- It uses SQLite, the whole database is a file.
+Why would you use Anime Archive instead of a notepad?
+Here's why:

-- If you forgot how to use it, just ask for help: `anime-archive --help`.
+- [x] A simple interface, you will easily figure out how to use it.
-- Intuitive commands: `setup`, `store`, `search`, `list`, `export` and `status`.
+- [x] It's blazingly fast because don't has any server calls.
+It registers stuff in a file-based database (SQLite).
+- [x] It's also lightweight because of the database choice.

+And the most important one, if you are a command line enjoyer, then I probably gotcha :).

+Need some help?
+See [usage section](#🤹‍♂️-usage) or run `anime-archive` or `anime-archive --help`

 ## ⬇️ How to install and use it

 1. Install the executable at [releases](https://github.com/kauefraga/anime-archive/releases)
-2. As i don't develop a feature to automatically add the application to the PATH, you will need to add it by yourself.
+2. As i don't develop a feature to automatically add the application to the PATH, you will need to add it manually.

 ```bash
 # Here is a way to add it to the PATH